 Once a body is accepted for donation, these organizations typically cover the cost of transporting the body to their research facility, cremating the body after studies are completed, and returning the cremated remains to the family, usually in less than eight weeks.
 However, it is always advised to confirm the details of any program you are considering.

-The Texas State University’s Forensic Anthropology Research Facility is a unique willed body program that does accept bodies from which eyes, organs and/or tissue have been donated for transplantation.
-Forensic programs like this one are sometimes called “body farms.”
+Though forensic body donation programs typically do not accept bodies from which organ, eye and tissue have been donated for transplantation, it is highly recommended that individuals contact these programs for specific guidelines.
+Forensic programs are sometimes called “body farms”.
 Because their studies involve observing the natural decomposition of the body, they do not cremate any portion of the remains and no part of the body is returned to the family.

 Willed Body Programs

 Consumer interest in whole body donation is on the rise.
 Typically, the public considers body donation an altruistic act that makes body parts, organs, and tissue available for research and development of bio-products and new devices.
-This information sheet from the Texas Funeral Consumer’s Alliance provides a helpful list of Whole and Willed Body programs in Texas as well as important information about informed consent.
 When considering body donation, knowing the right questions to ask can help you make an informed decision.

 Again, please remember that the body’s condition at the time of death may prevent donation, even if you a registered with a body donation program.
 Having a back-up plan for your final arrangements is advised.